 The code developed is used to determine eigenvalues of any set or range of translational and foundation constraints.
-This code also implanted for various plate materials by adjusting Poisson ratio.
-Such a wide range of results is not available in the literature yet.
+This code is also implemented for various plate materials by adjusting Poisson's ratio.
+Such a wide range of results is not available in the literature.
 The eigenvalues for the plate edge, which is elastically restrained against translation and fully resting on the elastic foundation, at various values of the translational stiffness ratios, are computed and the results are given in Table 1.
 The effects of the translational stiffness ratios are plotted in Fig. 3.
-As seen from Fig. 3, eigenvalues increases with an increment in the translational stiffness ratio, and the plates become unstable in the region when the translational stiffness ratio exceeds a certain value.
+As seen from Fig. 3, eigenvalues increase with an increment in the translational stiffness ratio, and the plates become unstable in the region when the translational stiffness ratio exceeds a certain value.
 Twelve vibration modes are presented in Fig. 3.
 The smoothened stepped variation is observed in Fig. 3.
 The stepped region increases with increase in translational stiffness ratio and vibration modes.
-The location of the stepped region with respect to T changed gradually from the range of 0.01526 [9.9997] - 5587.5316 [10.] to 16.62296 [14.6739] - 611824.96917 [16.75055].

-The simply supported boundary conditions (Fig. 2) could be accounted for by setting ( $K_T \rightarrow \infty$ ) shown in Fig.1.
-The translational edge supports becomes simply supported (or hinged) for very high values (close to infinity) of translational stiffness parameter i.e. $K_T \rightarrow \infty$ .
+The location of the stepped region with respect to T changed gradually from the range of 0.01526 † [9.9997] ‡ - 5587.5316 [10] to 16.62296 [14.6739] - 611824.96917 [16.75055].
+Here †-represents translational stiffness ratio and ‡ represents Eigen values throughout the text.
+Here the value in the bracket represents eigenvalue.
+The simply supported boundary conditions (Fig. 2) could be accounted for by setting $(K_T \to \infty)$ shown in Fig. 1.
 The frequency in this case is 2.23175 and this is in good agreement with the results published by Wang (2005).
-Another result considered for comparison is from Rao and Rao (2009) on study of the case of vibrations of elastically restrained circular plates supported on partial Winkler foundation.
-When the support position is full span which means that when b = 1, the case becomes a circular plate having full foundation support with elastically restrained edge against translation.
-For this case, the frequency is 2.1834 which is in good agreement with the frequency of 2.18341 obtained from the present study.
-Here †represents translational stiffness ratio and ‡ represents Eigen values throughout the text.
+Another result, considered for comparison, is from Rao and Rao (2009) on a study of the case of vibrations of elastically restrained circular plates supported on partial Winkler foundation.
+When